 And I think that’s a bunch of bullshit.
 I literally CAN’T think about anything else.
 That’s the problem here.
 If I could I obviously would.
 Talking to someone sometimes makes me feel better but what about when it’s 2 am and everyone’s asleep?
 Or how many times can you complain to someone about all your fears about deployment until they are sick of hearing it?
 And read a book?!
 My eyes might be skimming through the lines but my mind is still skimming over all the what ifs in my head.

-But recently I started going to a therapist just for kicks (I’ve never been to one before and I thought I might try it just to see).
+But recently I started going to a therapist (I’ve never been to one before and I thought I might try it just to see).
 And she told me a good method that I found works or at least works to subside the worry.

 It is called the 5,4,3,2,1 method.
 Really creative, I know.
 But it is meant to be “grounding” or bring you back to the here and now.